 Spring 2014 Art400 Exhibition time and location will be discussed in class and decided about by the class in the beginning of the quarter.
 During the quarter, some class time will be spent on discussing logistics for the show and some work will need to be done outside of class to make the exhibition happen.
 Your participation in the process is crucial and mandatory.

 General method of instruction

-Presentations, demos, discussions, work-in-progress discussions and critiques, guest presentations, site visits and critique of the finished senior project.
+Presentations, discussions, work-in-progress discussions and critiques, guest presentations, site visits and critique of the finished senior project.